-If, following the appeal for step 1: Administrative compliance and eligibility check, it is concluded that the appeal has foundation and that the project proposal corresponds to all the administrative & eligibility requirements, it shall be taken into consideration for the technical and financial evaluation phase, and proposed for evaluation for the technical and financial evaluation and state aid incidence assessment phase.
+If, following the appeal for phase 1: Administrative compliance and eligibility check, it is concluded that the appeal has foundation and that the project proposal corresponds to all the administrative & eligibility requirements, it shall be taken into consideration for the technical and financial evaluation phase, and proposed for evaluation for the technical and financial evaluation and state aid incidence assessment phase.
 The JS shall change the evaluation decision in the JEMS to "eligible".

-In case of the complaint for step 2: Technical and financial evaluation and state aid incidence assessment, the decision if the complaint is justified or to be rejected is taken by the Complaint Panel for the technical and financial check phase by consensus and if this is not possible to be reached, by qualified majority.
+In case of the complaint for phase 2: Technical and financial evaluation and state aid incidence assessment, the decision if the complaint is justified or to be rejected is taken by the Complaint Panel for the technical and financial check phase by consensus and if this is not possible to be reached, by qualified majority.

-If, following the appeal for step 2: Technical and financial evaluation, it is concluded that the appeal has foundation, new scores will be awarded, and the project will be proposed for selection.
+If, following the appeal for phase 2: Technical and financial evaluation, it is concluded that the appeal has foundation, the project will be re-assessed.